uncommonhacks/guide-hybrid/README.md

 ### Starting your Project

-Once you’ve settled on an idea and are ready to dive in, one the first barriers you might run into is setting up your environment and doing all the [yak-shaving](http://www.hanselman.com/blog/YakShavingDefinedIllGetThatDoneAsSoonAsIShaveThisYak.aspx)
+Once you’ve settled on an idea and are ready to dive in, one of the first barriers you might run into is setting up your environment and doing all the [yak-shaving](http://www.hanselman.com/blog/YakShavingDefinedIllGetThatDoneAsSoonAsIShaveThisYak.aspx)